Oaxaca Craft + Culture Tour

 ARTIST & NOMAD Full Terms: Please review our Full Terms before registering.

-Travel Packet: 3-4 weeks after your tour confirmation confirmation, you’ll receive a detailed packet to help you prepare for your journey.
+• Travel Packet: 3-4 weeks after your tour registration, you’ll receive a detailed packet to help you prepare for your journey.
 This will include everything needed to prepare for your journey, including a detailed itinerary, travel arrival/departure guidelines, packing list, travel insurance information, cultural insights, and other travel tips.

 Connect Online: ARTIST & NOMAD will host a group video call via Google Meet, usually 2-3 months before the tour.
 This invites our travelers a chance to connect, ask questions, and learn more about the upcoming adventure in Morocco.
 You will receive an email with a detailed link when it is scheduled.